 Being charged with a federal crime can be devastating.
 Federal prosecutors are amongst the most intimidating prosecutors around.
 If they can charge you with a federal crime, they may pin you with the most severe penalties they can, which can include tens of thousands in fines and years in prison.

 Federal charges can follow you for life and make it extremely difficult to get a job or a loan.
 If you face such charges, you can turn to the Los Angeles federal crimes lawyers at Simmrin Law Group.
-Our criminal defense firm can craft a defensive strategy for a wide variety of federal crimes allegations.
+Our Los Angeles criminal defense lawyers can craft a defensive strategy for a wide variety of federal crimes allegations.

 State Offenses vs. Federal Offenses

 It may seem like the only difference between a state and federal offense is which government is handling it, the state of California or the United States government.
 But there are significant differences between the two.

 The number of resources available to the investigators, prosecutors, and the judge in federal court are much more than those available to state officials.
 That means each case the federal government prosecutes gets much more attention with a stronger case against you.

 The penalties for a federal crime are also often more severe than those for a state crime.
 While a state crime can bring fines and jail time that make life hard, a federal crime is almost certain to result in a prison sentence, possibly in federal prison.